holos-run/holos/doc/design/v1beta1/schema.md

 	Command   Command   `json:"command,omitempty" yaml:"command,omitempty"`
 	Artifact  Artifact  `json:"artifact,omitempty" yaml:"artifact,omitempty"`
 }

+// Dependency represents one explicit ordering edge declared in
+// [Task.DependsOn].
+It is deliberately empty — the edge is the struct key —
+// so future fields (for example an optional edge) may be added without
+// breaking composition.
+type Dependency struct{}

 // Command is a first-class Task kind in v1beta1.
 Commands execute with the
 // working directory set to the platform root.